RobertRostohar/SDS-Framework/sds/README.md

 for replay of captured data in Arm Virtual Hardware (AVH) simulation.
 Supports development of ML and DSP applications.

-The following interfaces are provided:
+The following interfaces are defined:
 - [Synchronous Data Stream using circular buffer](#synchronous-data-stream-using-circular-buffer)
 - [Synchronous Data Stream using Input/Output](#synchronous-data-stream-using-inputoutput)
 - [Synchronous Data Stream Recorder](#synchronous-data-stream-recorder)